chromice/ae/README.md

 ]);
 ```

-Provided the connection parameters are correct and the database (<samp>ae_db</samp> in this example) exists, we can try to make a query to it:
+Provided the connection parameters are correct and the database (<samp>ae_db</samp> in this example) exists, we can try to make a query:

 ```php
 try {